Jax Beach man arrested in 1994 murder of Yulee teen

 “Today marks an important and long-awaited moment for Fred Laster’s siblings and marks the beginning of our prosecution of their brother’s murderer,” said Melissa Nelson, state attorney for the 4th Judicial Circuit.
 “This is a reminder that justice has no expiration date, and we, my office, intends to continue the hard work of our law enforcement partners to deliver long-delayed justice.”

-Investigations into Hyde are ongoing.
 Hyde was a former youth pastor and mental-health counselor who had “the potential for extensive access to children” and who “may have other potential additional child victims.”
-Hyde was also named as a suspect in a previous international child exploitation investigation, according to FBI public affair specialist, Amanda Videll, who was relaying information from a post about Hyde on the FBI’s website.
+Hyde has traveled extensively throughout the U.S. and abroad, and was also named as a suspect in a previous international child exploitation investigation, according to FBI public affair specialist, Amanda Videll, who was relaying information from a post about Hyde on the FBI’s website.

 Videll added that the FBI would be searching Hyde’s Jacksonville Beach home and another residence in Jacksonville that Hyde owned throughout the day on Wednesday, but said she could not release any details as to what kind of evidence they are searching for.